 - Find it more difficult to ask for appropriate compensation.

 Getting your resume just right for each potential employer is the first and most important step of any job hunt for people looking for jobs.

-While these free how-to resume writing guides and tutorials will help you improve your resume, here are some more ways to deal with the above challenges and leverage your resume to your advantage.
+While these free resume writing tools will help you improve your resume, here are some more ways to deal with the above challenges and leverage your resume to your advantage.

 These may not be game-changers, but will help you avoid some pitfalls: